atbcb/ICTTestingBaseline/_baselines/web-baselines/20AlternateVersions.md

 </ol>

 #### Test Results
-<p id="20aTR">If any of the above tests fail, a Conforming Alternate Version does not exist and Baseline Requirement 20.A-ConformingAltVersion DOES NOT APPLY.</p>
+<p id="20aTR">If any of the above tests fail, a Conforming Alternate Version does not exist and <a href="{{site.baseurl}}/web-baselines/20AlternateVersions/#20a-test-procedure-for-conforming-alternate-version">Baseline Requirement 20.A-ConformingAltVersion</a> DOES NOT APPLY.</p>

 ### Advisory: Tips for streamlined test processes